TheLocust3/budgeting/README.md

 ## todo

 ### next
- - List/remove integrations
-   - How can an integration be re-attached?
-   - Some way to relate Plaid's accountId to integration? (sourceId)
  - Prevent same integration from being added multiple times
    - Related to above
  - Investigate Kubernetes/Docker/deployment generally